Multi-species optically addressable spin defects in a van der Waals material

-To probe the CR resonance, we performed pulsed ODMR of both spin species while varying the field strength $B_z$.
-In order to allow significant CR to occur, we include an interaction time $\tau$ between the initial laser pulse (which polarises both spin species) and the probe RF pulse [Fig.~\ref{fig3}(b)].
-Using this sequence, the $\VB$ ensemble experiences a reduced ODMR contrast at the CR resonance [Fig.~\ref{fig3}(c)], indicating coupling with a bath of $S=\sfrac{1}{2}$ spins including the $\C$ defects~\cite{Haykal2022DecoherenceNitride,Baber2022}.
-Crucially, the $\C$ defects also exhibit a reduced contrast at the CR resonance [Fig.~\ref{fig3}(d)], providing unambiguous evidence of $\C$-$\VB$ coupling.
-The normalised ODMR contrast, which is a measure of the amount of spin polarisation following the interaction time $\tau$, is plot against $B_z$ in Fig.~\ref{fig3}(e).
+To probe the CR resonance, we use a fixed free interaction time $\tau$ between the initial laser pulse (which partially polarises both spin species) and the probe RF pulse [Fig.~\ref{fig3}(b)], while varying the field strength $B_0$.
+For each value of $B_0$, the RF frequency of the probe pulse is scanned to construct a pulsed ODMR spectrum [Fig.~\ref{fig3}(c,d)] and extract a normalised spin contrast [plot against $B_0$ in Fig.~\ref{fig3}(e)].
+This spin contrast is a measure of the amount of spin polarisation averaged over the sequence, which depends on the CR coupling present during the free interaction time $\tau$ as well as during the laser pulse where CR competes with optically induced spin polarisation.
+Examining the $\VB$ spin contrast first, we see that the $\VB$ ensemble experiences a reduced spin polarisation at the CR resonance [Fig.~\ref{fig3}(c)], indicating coupling with a bath of $S=\sfrac{1}{2}$ electron spins, which includes the $\C$ defects~\cite{Haykal2022DecoherenceNitride,Baber2022}.
+Crucially, the $\C$ defects also exhibit a reduced spin polarisation at the CR resonance [Fig.~\ref{fig3}(d)], providing unambiguous evidence of $\C$-$\VB$ coupling.

-We model the CR effect by considering the coupling of each spin to its nearest neighbour from the opposite spin species (see details in the SI, Sec.~\SICRM).
-For the $\C$ spins, the mean distance of the nearest $\VB$ is approximately 5\,nm based on the estimated density of $[\VB]=10^{18}$\,cm$^{-3}$ (see SI, Sec.~\SISCCHARAC).
+We model the CR effect by considering the coupling of each spin to its nearest neighbour from the opposite spin species (see details in the SI, Sec.~VI.B and Fig.~S14).
+For simplicity we assume the system to be initialised into the interacting state.
+We note that changing the initialisation using a combination of fast magnetic field control and RF pulses~\cite{Fuchs2011} could in principle reveal the direction of spin polarisation of the $\C$ defect.
+For the $\C$ spins, the mean distance to the nearest $\VB$ is approximately 5\,nm based on the estimated density of $[\VB]=10^{18}$\,cm$^{-3}$.
 The resulting model with no free parameter [purple line in Fig.~\ref{fig3}(e)] is in good agreement with the data, confirming that we do indeed detect CR between the $\C$ and $\VB$ spin ensembles.
-For the $\VB$ case, we leave the total density of $S=\sfrac{1}{2}$ spins free; best fit to the data is achieved for $[S=\sfrac{1}{2}]=5\times10^{18}$\,cm$^{-3}$.
-The demonstrated coupling between two optically addressable spin species of different multiplicities will be an important resource for quantum simulation applications.
+For the $\VB$ case, we leave the total density of $S=\sfrac{1}{2}$ spins free; best fit to the data is obtained for $[S=\sfrac{1}{2}]=5\times10^{18}$\,cm$^{-3}$ corresponding to a mean distance between nearest neighbours of approximately 3\,nm.
+This cross-relaxation experiment thus reveals the high density of $S=\sfrac{1}{2}$ spins in this hBN sample, and could be applied to determine the spin content of hBN flakes subject to various treatments.
+More generally, the demonstrated coupling between two optically addressable spin species of different multiplicities could be a useful new resource for future quantum technologies.